 The nature of this job usually varies depending on the radio show's format and primary focus.
 News announcers read scripted summaries of the major news stories, sports announcers call the game's play-by-play and provide color commentary, and talk show hosts will frequently speak their mind without scripted material.
 DJs typically need to have a playlist ready, as well as provide comments regarding songs and bands.

-According to the U.S. Bureau of Labor Statistics (BLS), employment in radio and television announcing was expected to rise 7% between 2010 and 2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed radio and television announcers wasn't expected to change much, if at all, from 2012-2022 (www.bls.gov).
 This below-average growth was due to a number of factors, including smaller radio audiences, technological advancements and the merging of broadcasting companies.
 Competition for the jobs that were available should be quite intense.

 The main duty of radio announcers is to present clear, informative and entertaining information to their audience.
 This often requires announcers to prepare for their broadcasts in advance in areas such as topic research, fact-checking and script or show outline preparation.
 Announcers and DJs may also have to compile song lists and prepare for personal interviews.

 Depending on the size of the radio station, announcers may have additional duties.
 For smaller operations, an announcer may be in charge of some of the technical aspects of the show, such as working the control board, keeping the programming logs or answering the phones.
 At larger stations, announcers may be expected to make public appearances or help market products on their show.

 Although no formal education is usually required for announcer positions, the stiff competition for these jobs might make it useful to earn a college degree.
 Broadcasting degrees are offered at the associate's and bachelor's levels at a few public and private schools.
 There are also certificate programs available.
 Coursework typically includes broadcasting fundamentals, advertising techniques and radio production practices.